Radicals of Lie-solvable Novikov algebras: Nil Novikov Algebras

 An element $x\in A$ is called \textbf{r-nilpotent} if $x^n = 0$ for some $n>0$.
 A Novikov algebra $A$ is called {\bf r-nil} if every element of $A$ is r-nilpotent.
-A one-sided ideal $I$ in $A$ is called {\bf r-nil} if every element of $I$ is r-nilpotent.
+A one-sided ideal $I$ of $A$ is called {\bf r-nil} if every element of $I$ is r-nilpotent.

-We will denote by $R_x$ the operator of right multiplication by an element $x\in A$.
+We denote by $R_x$ the operator of right multiplication by $x\in A$.